 It’s super easy to create your own model for intent classification!
 Follow these simple steps below, and you’ll be ready to pinpoint intent in no time:

 There are three options: topic classification, sentiment analysis, and intent classification.
 Choose ‘intent classification’.

 Upload the data set you want to use for training your intent classifier.
-You can upload data using an Excel or CSV file, or one of our many integrations.
+You can upload data using an Excel or CSV file.

-After successfully importing your data, you can begin to create tags for your intent classifier model.
+After successfully importing your data, you can begin creating tags for your intent classifier.
 You need at least two to train your model – bear in mind that the more tags you add, the more training samples you'll need to train your model:

 As you tag text data, the model will learn from your examples and criteria, and its prediction level will increase – remember, the more training, the more accurate your model will be.

 Once you’ve trained your intent classifier, you can test it by going to the ‘run’ tab and typing a sentence into the text box, then clicking ‘classify text’ so your model can analyze and make predictions:

 Once you're satisfied with your model's predictions, it's time to analyze your data.
 There are three ways to upload and analyze your data: